Realitian/code_analyzer/README.md

 # CodeAnalyzer

 This repository is for AI based code analyzer!
- - Analyze the Programming language for code.
+ - Detect the Programming Language for given code.
- - Analyze the Skill Set for code.(WIP)
+ - Extract the SkillSets for given repository.(WIP)
  - Analyze the code quality.(not impl)